-Selena Gomez, The Weeknd Romantic Date Night In Toronto
+Selena Gomez, The Weeknd Share Romantic Date Night In Toronto

 Selena Gomez new song with Kygo, “It Ain’t Me,” hit No. 12 on Billboard’s Hot 100 Chart.

-The Weeknd’s song with Daft Punk, “I Feel Coming,” also hit the top of the music charts, plus a number of his other tracks off of his Starboy album.
+The Weeknd’s song with Daft Punk, “I Feel Coming,” also hit the top of the music charts, plus a number of his other tracks off of his Starry album have charted as well.

 The Weeknd is currently on his European tour and Selena has been accompanying the R&B singer at multiple shows.